aws-samples/support-insights-with-amazon-q/src/q_application/README.md

 # Q Support Insights (QSI) - Amazon Q Business Deployment
 Note: Amazon Q Business is only available in us-east-1 and us-west-2 at this time.

-The steps below will deploy an shell script which will check pre-requisites required to deploy an Amazon Q Business application.
-The script will deploy an Amazon Q Business application, S3 data source connector, required IAM roles, Lambda Function and Web Experience (web experience to provide support insights with chatbot, conversational and interactive user experience) for Q Business application using AWS IAM Identity Center (IDC) as identity provider (IdP).
-The deployed web experience can be used by users to login and securely use the application, based only on the content the logged in user has permissions to access.
+The steps below will utilize a shell script which will check the pre-requisites required to deploy an Amazon Q Business application.
+The script will deploy an Amazon Q Business application, S3 data source connector, required IAM roles, Lambda Function, and Web Experience (web experience to provide support insights with a chatbot, conversational and interactive user experience) for the Q Business application using AWS IAM Identity Center (IDC) as the identity provider (IdP).
+The deployed web experience can be used by users to log in and securely use the application, based only on the content the logged-in user has permissions to access.

 # Pre-requisites
  1. Amazon Q Business is only available in AWS Regions "us-east-1" and "us-west-2".